Tresanne/Final-Project---Scheduler-for-Studying-effectively/SCHEDULEME.rst

 [Calculating hours]

     Given that the scheduler has my work and life schedule, I would like it to calculate the amount of hours I have free to study for that particular day.
-After counting the hours that is taken up by my daily activities, the prgram will calculate how much hours I have free.
+After counting the hours that is taken up by my daily activities, the program will calculate how much hours I have free.
 This free time would be study time.

 [Calculating Study Time]
-    Given that I inputed my schedule and the calculated study time for the week is less than 20 hours, an alarm should go off that 'You have not reached the minimum study time of 20 hours per week'.
+    Given that I inputed my schedule and the calculated study time for the day is less than 3 hours, an alarm should go off that 'You have less than 3 hours study time for the day!